-The Inner Peace and Outer Peace Fund will help build nourishment libraries amongst youth at schools and organizations in Bhutan, the Himalayan region and select schools in the United States.
+Educate Hearts and Minds will also help build nourishment libraries amongst youth at schools and organizations in Bhutan, Nepal, Northern India, Africa, Tanzania, and select schools in the United States.
 Our goal is to spark a conversation that puts cultivating happiness as a skill at the forefront of 21st century education for children.

 One of the tragedies for villagers living In the Himalayan regions is the dearth of schools.
 They are few, far between, and frequently not going beyond the primary grades or junior high.
 Children must walk many kilometers per day to school, something which is not feasible during the snowy winters or rainy summers.
 For this reason, the children of the Himalayas must either leave their villages for urban areas or remain uneducated (or barely educated), rendering them unable to get proper employment later in life.
 Giving these children access to education is crucial.

 Divine Shakti Foundation currently has built, renovated and expanded schools in a few regions of the Himalayas.
 There is need for much, much more.
 This can begin with school buses that can carry children from the villages to the nearby schools, and then expand to include the construction of more, better quality, schools in more villages.

 Divine Shakti Foundation has been running, sponsoring, and assisting schools in the Himalayan region for more than two decades.
 We run free children’s schools as well as women’s vocational training programs.
 However there is a great need to scale up dramatically.